grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # CLI flag: -distributor.instance-limits.max-inflight-push-requests
   [max_inflight_push_requests: <int> | default = 2000]

+  # (advanced) The sum of the request sizes in bytes of inflight push requests
+  # that this distributor can handle.
+This limit is per-distributor, not
+  # per-tenant.
+Additional requests will be rejected.
+0 = unlimited.
+  # CLI flag: -distributor.instance-limits.max-inflight-push-requests-total-size
+  [max_inflight_push_requests_total_size: <int> | default = 0]

 forwarding:
   # (experimental) Enables the feature to forward certain metrics in
   # remote_write requests, depending on defined rules.